Bhabiji Ghar Par Hain!: Controversies

 In March 2016, actress Shilpa Shinde unexpectedly left the show.
 Shinde made several allegations against producers Benaifer Kohli, Sanjay Kohli, co-actress Saumya Tandon, and &TV programming head Vikas Gupta.
 Shinde stated that she was forced to leave the show and was owed ₹32 lakh (3.2 million rupees).
 Benaifer Kohli responded in September 2016 that Shinde's salary had twice been raised in the past as per her demand.

 The matter was taken to Cine and TV Artists Association (CINTAA) and soon after that, Edit II Productions dispatched a legal document to Shinde for her unexplained absence from the production, which continued.

 Shinde mentioned that the makers favoured Tandon over her, citing lack of personal staff for her.
 Benaifer Kohli denied the discrimination claim and said that she never refused any demand from Shinde regarding her costumes, jewellery or make-up.
 Tandon stated: "At the beginning of the show when I signed the contract, I had made it clear to the producers that I will manage my own designer and make-up".

 On 3 March 2016, Sanjay Kohli announced that the show would replace Shinde, whom he accused of unprofessional behaviour.
 Shinde stated &TV falsely accused her of unprofessionalism because she refused to sign a new contract with a clause that she not portray a character like Angoori in the future.
 Binaifer Kohli demanded approximately ₹12 crore (120 million rupees) from Shinde, citing breach of contract as Shinde was trying to work on another show.
 Shinde said there was no such clause and accused Kohli of contract-tempering.

-In March 2017, Shinde filed a First Information Report (FIR against Sanjay Kohli, whom she accused of sexual harassment.
+In March 2017, Shinde filed a First Information Report (FIR) against Sanjay Kohli, whom she accused of sexual harassment, an allegation she later admitted was false.
 According to the FIR:

 Shilpa has alleged that Sanjay often tried to take advantage of her and called her hot and sexy.
 She said that he even touched her inappropriately once to which she objected with a firm no. Sanjay threatened her that he will throw her out of the show if she spoke to anyone about this.
 Next day, he again came to her make-up room and told her to get into a physical relationship with him if she wanted to stay on the show.
 She alleged that her make-up man saw this happening, after which he was fired.